Have you ever thrown your hands in the air when you can’t fit into your old jeans and said, “I can’t help it — it’s my metabolism”?

 2. Water’s wonders

 Water is the true wonder drink we’ve been looking for, yet many of us waste our money (and calories) on specialty drinks that promise to help us slim down.
 In this case, the best option is the most basic option.
 Research suggests that adequate hydration increases cell metabolism, allows the muscles to work harder by providing oxygen and promotes waste removal — so drink up.
-Best of all, it’s free.
+And best of all, water is free.

 3. Pepper power